-V. Procedures for Promotion Research Faculty
+Procedures for Promotion Research Faculty

 Promotion procedures for full-time research faculty parallel those of tenure-track faculty.
 Consistent with University Policy on Academic Ranks and Promotion (AU Faculty Handbook Chapter 3.3.4), promotion to Associate Research Professor requires that a candidate normally serve five complete years (12 months) in full time appointment at the rank of Assistant Research Professor or in an appointment with comparable responsibilities.
 A candidate who is especially meritorious may be recommended for early promotion by the department head with majority support of the faculty who hold rank above the candidate.
-All Associate Professors inlcuding Associate Clinical Professors and Associate Research Professors are eligible to vote.

 Promotion to the rank of Research Professor requires that the candidate has served four complete years (12 months) at the rank of Associate Research Professor.
 Only in exceptional and well-documented cases will candidates be considered for early promotion with the recommendation of the department head and the majority support of the faculty who hold rank above the candidate.
-All Professors, inlcuding Clinical Professors and Research Professors are eligible to vote

-Candidates wishing to be considered for promotion should communicate that to the department head well in advance (at the annual review prior to Fall semester in which you wish to be considered) to allow time for external letters to be solicited and faculty to review the submitted dossier.
+Candidates wishing to be considered for promotion should communicate that to the department head well in advance (before the annual review prior to Fall semester in which you wish to be considered) to allow time for external letters to be solicited and faculty to review the submitted dossier.